Send Me Your Love (song)

 "Send Me Your Love" is a song by American singer-songwriter and actress Taryn Manning.
 It was written by Ivan Corraliza, Ilsey Juber, Michael Linney, Manning and its producers electronic music duo Sultan + Ned Shepard.
-The song released as a non-album single on August 21, 2012 by Citrusonic Stereophonic.
-It peaked at number-one on the Dance Club Songs chart.
+The song released as a non-album single on August 21, 2012, by Citrusonic Stereophonic.
+It peaked at number-one on the Dance Club Songs chart in the week of November 17, 2012.